NASCAR Cup Series at Michigan International Speedway

 Stock car races events in the NASCAR Cup Series have been held annually at Michigan International Speedway in Brooklyn, Michigan since 1969.
-The race, currently known as FireKeepers Casino 400 for sponsorship reasons, is currently held as a 200 lap, 400 mile (640 km) race.
-Denny Hamlin is the defending winner of the race.

 A second race at the track was also held until 2020; prior to 2021, the only other season where only one race was held at the track was in 1973.

+Current race

+The FireKeepers Casino 400 is a NASCAR Cup Series race held annually in the month of June at Michigan International Speedway in Brooklyn, Michigan since 1969.
+Denny Hamlin is the defending winner of the event, having won it in 2026.